 Pull My Own Stuffing Ted

 Ted has plans big plans.
 He’s the next Harry Selfridge with a touch of Rockefeller on the side.
 Spit and sawdust with the talent of turning coal into diamonds.
 His storage unit, come office, come apartment can be found behind Sam’s Chop Shop in midtown.
 The old shed isn’t much but Sam likes having someone around at all hours and Ted can certainly be relied on for that.
 He never stops.
 He just needs to raise some capital and his merchandise will get him a place at the top.
-He’s a common site at all the markets, as well as the ball parks, street corners and any other place the crowds gather.
-After all a crowd is simply a collection of folk who are looking for the next piece of entertainment.
-Where and how Ted acquires his merchandise is unknown but if you need a toilet brush at three in the morning or a set of juggling clubs by lunch time you can be sure there is one fella who can hook you up.
-He’ll let you have them for a bargain to.
+He’s a common sight at all the markets, as well as the ballparks, street corners and any other place the crowds gather.
+After all, a crowd is simply a collection of folk who are looking for the next piece of entertainment.
+Where and how Ted acquires his merchandise is unknown but if you need a toilet brush at three in the morning or a set of juggling clubs by lunchtime you can be sure there is one fella who can hook you up.
+He’ll let you have them for a bargain too.
 Even if that is pulling his own stuffing.

 Extortion, bribery, racketeering, counterfeiting; these are just a few of Zhou Si’s favourite past times.
-Zhou is fairly new to the city but him and his panda boys have entrenched themselves very deeply.
+Zhou is fairly new to the city but he and his panda boys have entrenched themselves very deeply.
 Over the years, China Town had been slipping quietly and very happily into the background.
-After all, when your family has been living in the same street for the past four generations its unlikely anyone can feel like a alien in the city.
-Zhou Si however grew up on very different streets, cutting his teeth in Hong Kong.
+After all, when your family has been living in the same street for the past four generations its unlikely anyone can feel like an alien in the city.
+Zhou Si, however, grew up on very different streets, cutting his teeth in Hong Kong.
 He arrived ten years ago looking to stir things up and China Town has never been the same.
 The youngest son of Hong Kong Triad Zhang Si, Zhou had a lot to prove and was determined to continue the family business on his new turf.
-Zhou is a child of the twenty first century but knows how to use the old world culture to manipulate both his friends and enemies.
+Zhou is a child of the twenty-first century but knows how to use the old-world culture to manipulate both his friends and enemies.
 His high tech offices right in the middle of China Town are state of the art, with security to foil even the most diligent of intruders but when the law comes to visit all the outside world will see is a quaint little tea house.